mfocko/blog/ib002/00-intro-ib002.md

 slug: /
 ---

-In this part you can find „random“ additional materials I have written over the course of teaching _Algorithms and data structures I_.
+In this part you can find “random” additional materials I have written over the course of teaching _Algorithms and data structures I_.

 It is a various mix of stuff that may have been produced as a follow-up on some